Oxmel/kodi-pvr-autostop-playback/README.md

 ### The problem

 A lot of TVs natively support CEC nowadays.
-But, on some brands, only a few number of buttons are recognized by the client.Mainly because a majority of constructors implement their own CEC version.
+But, on some brands, only a few number of buttons are recognized by the client.
+Mainly because a majority of constructors implement their own CEC version.
 And it's a real pain to not be able to configure some of them, like the *Power* one.
 Especially when using kodi as a PVR client.